 If you made a donation by one-time or recurring debit/credit/ACH, you will need a copy of the receipt that was automatically emailed to you for tax purposes.
 For a recurring donation, you will need that email receipt, along with copies of your monthly credit card or bank statement for tax purposes.

-If you made a donation by cash or check and would like a tax receipt, please contact the Finance Department at 202-465-7261 or firstname.lastname@example.org.
+If you made a donation by cash or check and would like a tax receipt, please contact the Finance Department by emailing firstname.lastname@example.org

 Can I donate to more than one charity?

 Yes.
 Donors may support as many charitable organizations as they would like in one single pledge.
 You may choose how funds are allocated to each charity.

 What are the eligibility requirements for a charity to participate in the CFC?

 To be eligible to participate in the CFC, each charitable organization must be designated as a tax-exempt non-profit organization under section 501(c)(3) of the Internal Revenue Code.
 An application to participate in the CFC must provide specific information about their auditing, governance and program functions, as specified in the CFC regulations.
 Applicants must also provide a completed and signed copy of their IRS Form 990 for their most recent fiscal year.